 People cringe at the thought of buying food that is packaged with a generic brand such as Black and gold.
 They have this predetermined idea that the food in these packets is somehow sub-standard and is uncool to be seen buying.
 Even though it is so much cheaper than the regular branded foods, it is still avoided like the plague, unless of course you really are can’t afford anything else.
 In this day and age with most countries caught up in a worldwide recession, I believe it is better to save money even if you have plenty.

-Just to have a bit of fun I invited some rather snobby friends to dinner, cooked 90% of the meal with no name goods, and then watched them eat it.
-They liked it.
+Just to have a bit of fun I invited some rather snobby friends to dinner, cooked 90% of the meal with no name goods, and then watched them eat it – check it out in the article to see how they liked it.

 Here they were raving about how nice the meal was and one guest even asked for the recipe.
 When I told them that it was all no-name food they would not believe me.
 Unfortunately I was not going to get the packaging out the the rubbish bin to prove my point.
 Their reaction really shocked me because it was like they had never had no-name food.
 I hate to see them actually end up poor one day and have to eat this stuff.
 Unfortunately they all are trying to keep up with the Jones.

 Anyway, as far as experiments go, it was a success.
 I really never had a problem with using no-name foods before, and this just reinforced my views.